Krowemoh/node-pick-universe/README.md

 ## Changelog

+0.2.2 - Check for the error IE_LRR in readlist.

 0.2.1 - Return errors for subroutines.

 0.2.0 - Record IDs get converted to ISO8859-1 just like records.
 Error codes are accompanied by their messages from the intercall header file.